 The On-Line Assessment (OLA) is a computer-based online test very similar to the EDAIC Part I Examination.

-All questions of the OLA have been created to match precisely the domains set by the UEMS in their syllabus for the Anaesthetic and Intensive Care training, meaning that the OLA is the ideal tool to assess the anaesthetic and intensive care training as defined by the UEMS.
-The OLA is held in April on a yearly basis and is, therefore, a perfect test for all candidates planning to take the EDAIC Part I examination in autumn.
+All questions of the OLA have been created to match the domains set by the UEMS European Training Requirements in Anaesthesiology, meaning that the OLA is the ideal tool to assess the anaesthetic and intensive care training as defined by the UEMS.
+The OLA is held in April on a yearly basis and is also, therefore, a perfect test for all candidates planning to take the EDAIC Part I examination in autumn.

 The Home On-Line Assessment (HOLA) is the home version of the OLA, which offers flexibility in terms of planning and location to the registered candidates.
 In 2023, the HOLA was run successfully with more than 2000 candidates.
 The HOLA is not restricted to any number of participants.

 The OLA and HOLA are offered in 11 languages: English, French, German, Italian, Polish, Portuguese, Romanian, Russian, Spanish, Turkish and Chinese.

 The OLA and HOLA have the same structure and marking system as the EDAIC Part I Examination and ITA.
 They use 2 sets of 60 Multiple Choice Questions, with 5 true/false answers to give for each question.
 The first section corresponds to Paper A, Basic Science, and the second to Paper B, Clinical Anaesthesiology and Intensive Care.
 This means that each set of questions has a maximum score of 300 marks: 1 mark for a correct answer, 0 marks for a blank or wrong answer.